davidke1234/HomeRemodelProjectManagement/README.md

 # 564ProjectManagement

-In assignment 5 folder is a project plan to build an sun room on my house.
+In assignment 5 folder is a project plan to build a sun room on my house.